Multiple Mini Interviews (MMIs) - The Ultimate Guide

 Evidencing Soft Skills in MMIs

 Soft skills are skills that cannot be tangibly measured.
-These include, but are not limited to, communication, teamwork, leadership etc. These soft skills are integral to a career in medicine and can only be assessed during an interview.
-Consequently, it is vital that you are able to evidence these skills in your MMI.
+These include, but are not limited to, communication, teamwork, leadership etc. These soft skills are integral to a career in medicine and can only be assessed during a multiple mini interview scenario.
+Consequently, it is vital that you are able to evidence these skills during your MMI preparation.

-Common MMI interview questions that aim to evidence your soft skills will typically focus on asking for examples in which you have shown a certain skill.
-A good way to prepare for these questions is to make a list of all the soft skills commonly assessed for.
+Common MMI questions that aim to evidence your soft skills will typically focus on asking for examples in which you have shown a certain skill.
+A good way to prepare for these multiple mini interview questions is to make a list of all the soft skills commonly assessed for.
 Some popular ones are;

 - Communication skills